benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 }
 </style>

-<p>Go 1.15, the  15th major version of <a href="https://golang.org/">Go
+<p>Go 1.15, the  15th major version of the <a href="https://golang.org/">Go
 programming language</a>, is due out on
 August&nbsp;1.
 It will be a release with fewer changes than usual, but many of the major changes are behind-the-scenes or in the tooling: for example, there is a new linker, which will speed up build times and reduce the size of binaries.
-In addition, there are some other areas of improvement, including language runtime performance increases, changes to the architectures supported, and some updates to the standard library.
+In addition, there are performance improvements to the language's runtime, changes to the architectures supported, and some updates to the standard library.
 Overall, it should be a solid upgrade for the language.
 </p>